-This article is for Enterprise customers who are currently using a Hub and Spoke setup to manage multiple brands, and are considering migrating to Multibrand to manage multiple brands.
+This article is for Support customers who are currently using a Hub and Spoke setup to manage multiple brands, and are considering migrating to Multibrand to manage multiple brands.

 As you are thinking, or even planning, to migrate from Hub & Spoke (H&S) to Multibrand (MB) please review these key roadblocks which will prevent us from fully migrating your account to Multibrand.